elmerolero/SimpleOS/README.md

-# Mini+ OS
+# Simple OS
-Mini+ OS is an Operating System designed for the Raspberry Pi Model A+ V1.1, Its goal is to enable the use of graphical interfaces.
+Simple OS is an Operating System designed for the Raspberry Pi Model A+ V1.1, Its goal is to enable the use of graphical interfaces.
 Although it might not work, I'm still willing to give it a try..

 ## Data types
 - u8: Used as a byte without sign, represents an unsigned char.